Time: 5:30 pm - 7:30 pm

 Location: TE Connectivity, 14 Mary Muller Dr, Hillsborough, Christchurch

 Our monthly Canterbury Tech Cluster events provide a great opportunity to network and listen to speakers present on a wide range of topics.
 Our June event is kindly being hosted by TE Connectivity who will be giving the talk for the evening after the Cluster update.
+There will also be the opportunity for a factory tour at 7pm.

 Outline of the evening: